 What is a Controller?

 A controller is also a senior-level member of the finance team.
+No, the Controller isn't a glofified bookkeeper.
 While the CFO is focused on strategy, however, a controller tends to be more focused on directly managing your bookkeeping and reporting functions – technical founders might think of them as the PM writing specs (“accounting policies”) for your accountants.
 In organizations with both a CFO and a controller, the controller will generally supervise the accounting and financial operations teams, and report into the CFO.

 Controllers are typically responsible for the following, whether directly or as managers of the appropriate teams: